 - As you draw your knee in towards your chest make sure to keep your lower back pressed against the floor.

 - Hold your knee for a couple of seconds then switch legs.

 5. Lying Knee to Chest Twist Stretch

 This stretch helps target the muscles around the sides of the lower back as well as the hip and glute area which adds extra benefits.
-My spine never fails to ‘pop’ when doing this kind of a stretch.
-This is one of my favourite stretches.

 Best Additional Stretches to Fix Lower Back Pain

 The stretches in this section involve stretching the muscles around the lower back which can further help to relieve pain in the lower back.